timgit/pg-boss/docs/readme.md

 All job monitoring will be stopped and all workers on this instance will be removed.
 Basically, it's the opposite of `start()`.
 Even though `start()` may create new database objects during initialization, `stop()` will never remove anything from the database.

-By default, calling `stop()` without any arguments will gracefully wait for all workers to finish processing active jobs before closing the internal connection pool and stopping maintenance operations.
-This behaviour can be configured using the stop options object.
-In graceful stop mode, the promise returned by `stop()` will still be resolved immediately.
+By default, calling `stop()` without any arguments will gracefully wait for all workers to finish processing active jobs before resolving.
+This behaviour can be configured using the options argument.
 If monitoring for the end of the stop is needed, add a listener to the `stopped` event.

 **Arguments**

 * `options`: object

-  * `destroy`, bool
+  * `wait`, bool
-    Default: `false`.
-If `true` and the database connection is managed by pg-boss, it will destroy the connection pool.
+    Default: `true`.
+If `true`, the promise won't be resolved until all workers and maintenance jobs are finished.

   * `graceful`, bool

     Default: `true`.
 If `true`, the PgBoss instance will wait for any workers that are currently processing jobs to finish, up to the specified timeout.
 During this period, new jobs will not be processed, but active jobs will be allowed to finish.

+  * `destroy`, bool
+    Default: `false`.
+If `true` and the database connection is managed by pg-boss, it will destroy the connection pool.

   * `timeout`, int